AdityaPareek96/RentalEase-Property-Renting-Website/README.md

 **Backend:**
 - Node.js + Express
 - MongoDB
-- JWT for Authentication
+- Express middlewares and form validations for Authentication

 **Dev Tools:**
 - Git & GitHub
-- Thunder CLient and Hoppscotch (for API testing)
+- Thunder Client and Hoppscotch (for API testing)
 - Cloudinary (for image upload)
 - Mapbox  (for map view)
 - Render (for deployment)